 As much as we believe every kid should go to school, we don’t believe in building schools for people.
 Instead we partner with them.
 The opening of every one of our schools is the culmination of a tremendous amount of hard work by thousands of people.
 When their school is up and running, they know in their hearts that they have sacrificed to build a better future for the youth in their village.

 Just as our secondary schools are built for those who would otherwise never get to go to school, so too our college has been built for those who would otherwise never get to go to college.
 We purposefully seek out those who really need to go to college.
-We believe that if we provide our students with a college education this is practical, transforming and empowering, they have the potential to become leaders dedicated to serving those in society who are in greatest need.
-Our college opened in 2015; our first graduates are already hard at work at expanding the ministry of Village Schools.
+We believe that if we provide our students with a college education that is practical, transforming and empowering, they have the potential to become leaders dedicated to serving those in society who are in greatest need.
+Our college opened in 2015; our first graduates are already hard at work at expanding the ministry of Village Schools -- not only in their own country of Tanzania, but also in the neighboring countries of Malawi, Zambia, Uganda and Kenya.

 Our HIV/AIDS Community Treatment Center was built by our students and is staffed by our graduates.
 It serves those who would have simply died quietly in their villages because they were too far away from cities where they could get treatment.
 Village Schools is not a medical charity, but it is simply impossible for our students and teachers to turn a blind eye to what was happening in the villages where we are serving.
-Today we are helping over 1300 people.
+Today we are helping over 1,400 people every month.